laravel/jetstream-docs/src/features/password-confirmation.md

 })->middleware(['password.confirm']);
 ```

-That page that renders the Inertia's stack's password confirmation screen is located at `resources/js/Pages/Auth/ConfirmPassword.vue`.
+The page that renders the Inertia's stack's password confirmation screen is located at `resources/js/Pages/Auth/ConfirmPassword.vue`.
 Generally, this page should not need customization; however, you are free to make general presentational tweaks to this page based on your own application's design.

 :::warning Password Confirmation Expiration